eligosource/eventsourced/README.md

     val transformer: Message => Any = msg => msg.event
     val multicast = extension.processorOf(Props(multicast(1, List(target1, target2), transformer)))

 In the above example, the `transformer` function extracts the `event` from a received event `Message`.
 If the `transformer` function is not specified, it defaults to the `identity` function.
-Another `Multicast` factory method is the `decorator` method for creating a multicast processor with a single target (see also section [State machines](#state-machines)).
+Another `Multicast` factory method is the `decorator` method for creating a multicast processor with a single target.

 ### Retroactive changes